Bvisi0n/game-math-lib/.github/label-guidelines.md

 This file defines the standard label system for the GameMathLib repository.
 Labels are divided into three groups: **type**, **status**, and **scope**.
 All issues must use at least one `type:` and `status:` label. `scope:` labels are optional but encouraged.
-All colors are reusable across repositories for a consistent visual system.
+All colors are reused consistently across repositories for visual structure and clarity.

 ---